Skip to main content

 Authentication:

-• Only API Key, Bearer Token, and None authentication methods are currently supported
+• Supported methods are None, API Key, Bearer Token, and OAuth.

 Transport protocol: